Palestinian gunman kills 7 near Jerusalem synagogue

 “Israel’s defense establishment will operate decisively and forcefully against terror and will reach anyone involved in the attack,” Gallant said.

-Israel’s MADA rescue service said the dead victims were five men and two women, including several who were 60 or older.
+Israel’s MADA rescue service said that those killed included five men and two women, among them several who were 60 or older.
 Jerusalem’s Hadassah Hospital said a 15-year-old boy was recovering from surgery.

 The attack was the deadliest on Israelis since a 2008 shooting killed eight people in a Jewish seminary in Jerusalem, according to the Foreign Ministry.
 Given the location and timing, it threatened to trigger a tough response from Israel.

-Overnight Thursday, Gaza militants fired a barrage of rockets into southern Israel, with all of them either intercepted or landing in open areas.
+Overnight Thursday, Gaza militants fired several rockets into southern Israel, with all of them either intercepted or landing in open areas.
 Israel responded with airstrikes on targets in Gaza.
 No casualties were reported, and calm had appeared to be taking hold before Friday night’s shooting.

 There was no immediate claim of responsibility.
 In Gaza, Hazem Qassem, spokesman for the ruling Hamas militant group, said the attack was “a revenge and natural response” to the deadly military raid Thursday.